An Optimal and Robust Nonconforming Finite Element Method for the Strain Gradient Elasticity: Nonconforming finite element complexes

-Both complexes~\eqref{smoothStokescomplex2d} and~\eqref{smoothStokescomplex3d} fail to be exact, since in general $\div V\neq Q$; see, e.g., \cite[Theorem~3.1]{ArnoldScottVogelius1988}.
+The failure of exactness refers to the last step only: in general $\div V\neq Q$; for the two-dimensional polygonal case, see \cite[Theorem~3.1]{ArnoldScottVogelius1988}.
 In contrast, the finite element complexes constructed below are exact.
-The spaces $V$ and $Q$ are discretized by the nonconforming spaces $V_h$ and $Q_h$ introduced in the previous section.
-Therefore, we focus on the construction of the remaining discrete spaces in \eqref{smoothStokescomplex2d}--\eqref{smoothStokescomplex3d} and on the associated interpolation operators.
+The spaces $V$ and $Q$ are discretized by the nonconforming spaces $V_h$ and $Q_h$ introduced in Section \ref{sec3}.
+Therefore, we focus on the construction of the remaining discrete spaces in \eqref{smoothStokescomplex2d}--\eqref{smoothStokescomplex3d}.